flightstats/hub/README.md

 **batch operations are in alpha**

 Any query operation (including next, previous, earliest, latest, and times) support the addition of the query parameter `?batch=true`.
-Using the batch parameter will result in the content all of the query items being streamed as [multipart](https://tools.ietf.org/html/rfc2045) to the client.
+Using the batch parameter will result in the content of the query items being streamed as [MIME](https://tools.ietf.org/html/rfc2045) to the client.

-The hub will generate a random 70 character boundary, and follows the same multipart rules as [batch insert content into channel](#batch-insert-content-into-channel)
+The hub will generate a random 70 character boundary, and follows the same MIME rules as [batch insert content into channel](#batch-insert-content-into-channel)

 Using the previous example: